Muiz1232/docs/docs/getting-started.md

 ## 🛠 What You'll Need

 - A [Telegram](https://telegram.org) account (you've got this!)
-- Access to the TBL platform (knock knock, who's there?
+- Access to the TBH platform (knock knock, who's there?
 Your future bot!)
 - Basic JavaScript knowledge (optional, we'll hold your hand)

 ## 🚀 Let's Build This Bot!